yentowngarden/bootstrap/site/content/docs/5.0/forms/checks-radios.md

 ## Reverse

-Put your checkboxes and radios on the opposite side with the `.form-check-reverse` modifier class.
+Put your checkboxes, radios, and switches on the opposite side with the `.form-check-reverse` modifier class.

 {{< example >}}
 <div class="form-check form-check-reverse">